NBISweden/workshop-genome_annotation/labs/rnaseq_denovo_assembly.md

 ```

 Trinity takes a long time to run (several hours), you can stop the program when you start it and have a look at the results, look in $data/RNAseq/trinity the output is Trinity.fasta

+:bulb: **Tips**: Using Trinity

+Advantages : really easy to run
+many manual an tutorial
+out can be annotated directly with trinotate

+take several hours
+take a lot of ressources to run and create a lot of data
+results tend to be noisy with many shorts transcripts